HomeDocumentationAPI Reference

 You now have a clear approach to:

-• Normalize demographics and task results
+• Normalize demographics, task-group metadata, and task responses

 • Join participant context to outcomes safely